wxdrizzle/wxdrizzle/README.md

 <br />

-- I'm a PhD student in Electrical & Computer Engineering at the University of Washington.
+- I'm a PhD student in Electrical & Computer Engineering at the University of Washington, co-advised by Prof. Chun Yuan and Prof. Linda Shapiro.
 - My research interests include medical image analysis and machine learning.
 I'm also interested in statistics.
 <!-- - (Coming soon) See more information about me [here](https://wxdrizzle.github.io/about).
 - (Coming soon) Welcome to read [my blog](https://wxdrizzle.github.io/)!
 I will write some articles about techniques, mathematics and more. -->